TPMS light on? Come in for a free system check!

 - The system alerts you when one of your tires is underinflated by 25%.
 Check your tires immediately and fill them to the correct air pressure.

 - Special sensors, combining a microprocessor and a wireless transmitter, ride inside the wheel rims and monitor tire pressure.
-Some physically pressure; others calculate tire pressure, in conjunction with your ABS system, based on tire speed and rolling diameter.
+Some physically gauge pressure; others calculate tire pressure, in conjunction with your ABS system, based on tire speed and rolling diameter.

 - Some systems provide real time data on each of your tires; others only warn you when one of your tires is low.